FRAMverse/coding-practices/README.md

 - When running simulations or other code in which the outcomes of a run can differ due to randomness, it can be difficult and frustrating for others to attempt to replicate your work (or replicate an error).
 One key tool is to use `set.seed()` at the beginning of a script.
 This will ensure that the randomness is repeated exactly every time the script is run.
 Note that since setting the seed prevents alternative random outcomes, it is unwise to do so when developing code, as your code will only ever represent one set of random outcomes.

 - In rare cases, R packages will work only for 32 bit R or only for 64 bit R (historically, this was an issue for connecting to databases).
 Code that uses these packages will then only run on some computers, severely hampering our transparency and code sharing.
 Because of this, these packages should be avoided whenever reasonable.
 When there is no other option, there should be very clear commenting or documentation identifying this issue, so that users know immediately whether or not they will be able to run the code.
 If R functions exist for both 32 bit and 64 bit R but have different functions or syntax, consider supportinb both architectures by including an `if` statement; `.Machine$sizeof.pointer` will return 8 in 64-bit R, and 4 in 32-bit R.

+- When sharing code publicly (like on Github) **it is important not to share filepaths that include your username** (this is a big no-no for the WDFW IT department).
+The `here::here()` helps write code that doesn't include full filepaths; storing github repositories outside of your documents folder (e.g., in a `C:/Repos/` directory) can help avoid this as well.

 ## Style guide